THC Stops Neuropathic Pain

 The human body has an endocannabinoid system that consists of several receptors and molecules that circulate through the body and activate or inhibit the action of these receptors.
 There are two cannabinoid receptors, CB1 and CB2, which are classified as G-protein coupled receptors that send signals to the cell to regulate a large variety of cellular processes.
 The endocannabinoid system plays a role in the body’s detection and transmission of pain, although the exact mechanism is complex and not fully known.

-The CB1 receptors are found primarily in the central nervous system, but do exist in other kinds of cells throughout the body.
+The central nervous system hosts the most CB1 receptors.
+However, they do exist in other kinds of cells throughout the body.
 This receptor is the one primarily activated by delta-9-tetrahydrocannabinol (THC) and triggers the high that follows taking THC.
-The CB1 receptor appears to be involved in pain transduction, specifically in helping the body control the experience of pain.
+Pain transduction also appears to involve the CB1 receptor.
+Specifically in how it helps the body control the experience of pain.
 For example, mice with no CB1 receptors in their peripheral nervous system seem to feel pain more strongly.

-The CB2 receptors also seem to be involved in this process because mice with no CB2 receptors also appear to feel pain more strongly.
-These receptors are primarily located in the cells of the immune system, but like CB1 receptors, can be found in other kinds of cells as well.
+Also involved in this process are CB2 receptors.
+This is because mice with no CB2 receptors appear to feel pain more strongly.
+These receptors are primarily located in the cells of the immune system.
+But, they are found in other kinds of cells as well, much like CB1 receptors.
 CB2 receptors have been found in tissues that are responsible for transmitting pain signals, such as dorsal root ganglion sensory neurons and in the spinal cord.